doctrine/orm/docs/en/reference/inheritance-mapping.rst

     Automatically generating the discriminator map is very expensive computation-wise.
-The mapping driver has to provide all classes for which mapping configuration exists, and those have to be loaded and checked whether they are part of the current inheritance hierarchy.
+The mapping driver has to provide all classes for which mapping configuration exists, and those have to be loaded and checked against  the current inheritance hierarchy to see if they are part of it.
 The resulting map, however, can be kept in the metadata cache.

 Single Table Inheritance